SJKed/SJKed/README.md

-- 🔭 Currently working as a Technical Consultant working with deliveries at Pythagoras AB
+🔭 Currently working as a Technical Consultant working with deliveries at Pythagoras AB.
+The rest is a secret 🤫

 ### Connect with me:
 [<img align="left" alt="SimonJurstedt | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]